-- Barming Pre-School and Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, 'ClassDojo' and 'Weduc: Reach for more parents'. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our Trust Staff code of conduct and Acceptable Use Policies. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP).
+- o DfE: Safeguarding and remote education during coronavirus (COVID-19) - NSPCC: Undertaking remote teaching safely - The Education People: Remote Learning Guidance for SLT - Mereworth Community Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems: Google Classroom, Microsoft 365 or equivalent. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school staff code of conduct/staff handbook policies and Acceptable Use Policies.

+- Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP.)

-6.5 Online Safety Training for Staff.
+6.5 Online Safety Training for Staff

-- Barming Pre-School and Primary School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+- Mereworth Community Primary School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
 See section 7 for more information.

-6.6 Educating pupils.
+6.6 Educating pupils

-Barming Pre-School and Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• Mereworth Community Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.

-6.7 Working with parents/carers.
+6.7 Working with parents/carers

-- Barming Pre-School and Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by providing information on our school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Barming Pre-School and Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by: providing information on our school website and relevant policies such as acceptable use and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Mereworth Community Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - Providing information on our school website and through existing communication channels (Head Teacher letters/newsletters) offering specific online safety events for parents/carers or highlighting online safety. - Mereworth Community Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by: - providing information on our school website and relevant policies such as acceptable user, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.

-7. Staff Engagement and Expectations.
+7. Staff Engagement and Expectations

-7.1 Staff awareness, induction and training.
+7.1 Staff awareness, induction and training